itzikorfa/SE-Lite-Scrum/README.md

 or we can register a new user.
 ## main workflow
 in a new system we need:
-1. add new user to the system
+1. add a new user to the system
 >we create a users pool for all companies and projects.
 2. create a company
-3. create a groups to the comapny
+3. create groups to the company
-3.1 add users to the gorup
+3.1 add users to the group
 > automatically the system creates a group (named as the company), this is for to group all company users together

 ## create a project
-### create project workflow
+### create a project workflow
 1. in the company information click on create project
 2. add the name of the project and description and submit
 3. click on assign backlog and fill the fields in the form.
 4. click on backlog setting set the length of a sprint and a template name.
-> the system automaticlly create the sprins backlog in the backround
+> the system automatically creates the sprints backlog in the background

 ![image](https://user-images.githubusercontent.com/12948709/33794971-e5114cd6-dcde-11e7-9017-d1bf97e2faf8.png)
-at the end of the stageages we can create task via the create task or via sprint view.
+at the end of the stages we can create a task via the create task or via sprint view.

 ## create a Task
-### mange Task workflow
+### manage Task workflow

 1. there are 2 ways to add Task:
 1.1 from project view